Cuomo's 'open letter' to Trump after Texas school shooting slammed on Twitter: 'YOU do something'

 Cuomo, who boasted about his "F" rating from the National Rifle Association (NRA), told the polticians to put their country first.

 "You were elected to do something - do something.
-Your first responsibiltiy is to the people of the United States, not the NRA - do something," Cuomo repeated.
+Your first responsibility is to the people of the United States, not the NRA - do something," Cuomo repeated.
 "My heart breaks for the families who have to grieve from this needless violence - DO SOMETHING."

 AFTER TEXAS SCHOOL SHOOTING LEAVES SEVERAL DEAD, HUNT FOR EXPLOSIVES CONTINUES